-Fig. 3(b) shows the spin-0 population dynamics $\rho_0(t)$ starting from \textit{U}-states with different $\eta(0)$ values: $\eta(0)=0$, $\pi/2$, and $\pi$.
-We observe that while all \textit{U}-states do relax at long times, they do not generally relax to the expected micro-canonical eigenstate thermalization hypothesis (ETH) prediction~\cite{Deutsch1991,Srednicki1994,Deutsch2018}, indicated by the pink shaded region.
-Indeed, only for $\eta(0) = \pi$ and $\eta(0)=3\pi$ (not shown) do we observe thermalization to the expected value, whereas generic $\eta(0)$ fail to thermalize, and retain memory of the initial phase.
-We systematically demonstrate this deviation of long-term relaxed values from thermal values in Fig.~\ref{Eta}(c) for spin-coherent states with $\rho_0(0) = 0.6$ and $M(0)=0$ as a function of both phases $\theta(0)$ and $\eta(0)$.
-The white dashed line in Fig.~\ref{Eta}(c) marks \textit{U}-states, which show a maximal deviation from the thermal values for $\eta(0)=0$ and $2\pi$ and thermal behavior for $\eta(0) =\pi$ and $3\pi$.
+Fig.~\ref{Eta}(b) shows the exact spin-0 population dynamics $\rho_0(t)$ starting from \textit{U}-states with different $\eta(0)$ values: $\eta(0)=0$, $\pi/2$, and $\pi$.
+We observe that while all \textit{U}-states do relax at long times (see Fig.~\ref{Eta}(b)), they do not generally relax to the expected micro-canonical eigenstate thermalization hypothesis (ETH) prediction~\cite{Deutsch1991,Srednicki1994,Deutsch2018}, indicated by the pink shaded region in Fig.~\ref{Eta}(b).
+Indeed, only for $\eta(0) = \pi$ and $\eta(0)=3\pi$ (not shown) do we observe thermalization to the expected value, whereas states with generic $\eta(0)$ fail to thermalize, instead relaxing to values that strongly depend on the initial phase.
+Figure~\ref{Eta}(c) displays the microcanonical expectation value $\langle \hat{\rho}_0\rangle(E)$ (with shading indicating the microcanonical standard deviation), that all initial states at energy $E$ are expected to thermalize to.
+By comparing the extrapolated long-time relaxed values of $\rho_0$ extracted from the fitting lines in Fig.~\ref{Eta}(b) to this thermal prediction, we find that they deviate by as much as three standard deviations from the thermal predictions (see the three markers in Fig.~\ref{Eta}(c)).